Baby’s First Step and Dog Moves Out of the Way

 The dog watches this and thinks:

-- This creature cannot drive safely.
+- This creature cannot steer safely.

 - I should maintain distance.